kojix2/chatgpt-cli/README.md

 ### Executing System Commands

 You can execute system commands while chatting by prefixing the command with the `!` symbol.
-For example, if you want to check the current working directory, you can type `!pwd` and press Enter.
+For example, to check the current working directory, type `!pwd` and press Enter.
 Similarly, you can execute other system commands like `!ls`, `!date`, etc. If you want to execute a command and record its output for later use, you can prefix the command with `!!` instead, then use `%STDOUT` or `%STDERR` to insert the captured output into the chat.

 #### Examples:

 1. Execute a command, and display the output immediately:

 ```bash
 > !pwd